 4. Be Smart with Your Passwords

 Strong passwords include a mix of uppercase and lowercase letters, numbers, and special characters.
 Your password should never be easily guessed, so avoid making it anything referencing personal information, such as your or a loved one’s birthday or a pet’s name.
 Security experts recommend that you change your passwords at least every few months, and don’t use variations on previous passwords.
-You should also avoid using the same password for multiple accounts, especially your online banking accounts.
+You should also avoid using the same password for multiple accounts, especially your Digital Banking accounts.

 At Robins Financial Credit Union, safeguarding our members’ information is a top priority.
 We have tools in place that help you monitor and track your finances, so you’re never caught off guard.
 We even help you monitor your FICO® Score by providing eligible members access to view their FICO® score within Digital Banking.
 To learn more about how we protect our members every day, give us a call or stop by any of our branch locations.